alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 Before demonstrating how you can return a lambda expression from a function, you first need to understand **function types**.

 You have already learned about basic types but functions themselves also have a type.
-Kotlin's powerful type inference can infer a function's type most of the time from the parameter type.
+Kotlin's type inference can infer a function's type most of the time from the parameter type.
 But there may be times when you need to explicitly specify the function type so that the compiler knows what is and isn't allowed for that function.